 How to Design your Mileage Club

-Mileage clubs and contests are usually designed in one of three
+Mileage clubs and contests are usually designed in one of three ways:

 1. On an individual basis where every child logs miles walked or bicycled.